oyvindeh/ucss/README.md

 Lastly, a summary will be printed.
 This contains the total amount of CSS selectors found, and how many used, unused and duplicates there were.

+Using the --full option, you will get a more detailed and colorful output, with all rules being listed with number of matches, in addition to number of duplicates in CSS and details about ignored and whitelisted rules.

 If the output doesn't suit your needs, and you know some JavaScript, you may customize it.